The Biennial “Celebrate the Paperweight” is Back. Plan Accordingly!

 Late September Chicago is the place to be for lovers and especially lovers of fine glass paperweights!
 Two years ago we had to put the Selman biennial on hold in order to assist the Chicago Art Institute in the sale by auction of close to 400 duplicative weights from the Arthur Rubloff Collection and other holdings.
 After that smashing success for a good cause, we can now return to tradition!

-Come to town by the 27th of September to settle in and stop by to have a toast at the gallery with us.
+Come to town by the 27th of September to settle in and stop by to have a toast at the gallery with us from 3-7pm.

-Friday the 28th, mid-morning we’ll be offering transportation to an all-star glassmaking demonstration at the Project Fire Studio with David Graeber, Andy Najarian, Gordon Smith and Damon MacNaught.
+Friday the 28th, We’ll be offering transportation to an all-star glassmaking demonstration at the Project Fire Studio with David Graeber, Andy Najarian, Gordon Smith and Damon MacNaught.
+The bus will begin boarding at 10:30am from the Congress Hotel, to arrive in time for the 11am-2pm demonstrations.
 Heading the Project Fire Studio is Pearl Dick, an accomplished glass artist, teacher and social activist who has engineered this operation to give at-risk youth an opportunity to create something meaningful, learn teamwork and develop technical skills that may provide a path to employment.
-Lunches will be provided by the gallery.
+Light lunches will be provided by the gallery.
 After the event you can come back to the gallery, have a beverage and examine first-hand the paperweights to be offered in the fall auction as they’ll be freshly filling the display cases.

-Later on Saturday we’ll get back together for a celebratory send-off at the Walnut Room for our closing dinner.
+Later on Saturday we’ll get back together for dinner and a celebratory send-off at the Walnut Room for our closing dinner (6pm).
 “The world famous Walnut Room was the first restaurant ever opened in a department store.
 With Circassian paneling imported from Russia and Austrian chandeliers, the 17,000 square foot dining room is both elegant and comfortable.”

 And for those of you returning home on Sunday, please feel free to stop by in the morning for a goodbye mimosa!